List of state highways in Louisiana (350–399): Louisiana Highway 376

+Louisiana Highway 376 (LA 376) runs 19.10 mi in Evangeline Parish.

 Louisiana Highway 377

+Louisiana Highway 377 (LA 377) runs 14.12 mi from Grant to Pitkin.

 Louisiana Highway 378

 Louisiana Highway 378 (LA 378) runs 7.96 mi in a southwest to northeast direction from I-10 in Westlake to US 171 in Moss Bluff, Calcasieu Parish.
 The route has a spur that travels 0.94 mi along Sam Houston Jones Parkway to Sutherland Road in Sam Houston Jones State Park.

 The route heads north from exit 27 on I-10 and travels along Sampson Street, an undivided four-lane highway with a center turning lane, through the city of Westlake.
 North of town, LA 378 narrows to two lanes and makes a zigzag east onto Phillips Road and north onto Davis Road to cross a vertical lift bridge over the West Fork of the Calcasieu River.
 Curving due east onto Sam Houston Jones Parkway, the route again widens to four lanes with a center lane and intersects LA 378 Spur, which provides access to Sam Houston Jones State Park.
 LA 378 continues east to its terminus at US 171 in the unincorporated community of Moss Bluff.